dongqi-DQ/GEO4PALM/README.md

 The **required** fields for tif files are `dem` and `lu`.
 A lookup table (in `raw_static` folder) is required to convert land use information to PALM recognisable types.
 Here we used New Zealand Land Cover Data Base (LCDB) v5.0.
 Our lookup table `nzlcdb_2_PALM_num.csv` is available in `raw_static` folder.

-* _This date time setting is similar to [PALM documentation](https://palm.muk.uni-hannover.de/trac/wiki/doc/app/initialization_parameters#origin_date_time).
+_The `origin_time` setting is similar to `origin_date_time` in [PALM documentation](https://palm.muk.uni-hannover.de/trac/wiki/doc/app/initialization_parameters#origin_date_time).
 This variable is required in static drivers, but will not be used in PALM simulation.
 Rather the date time should be specified in PALM's p3d namelist.
 The sunset/sunrise time is affected by lat/lon attributes in the static driver._
 ---
 Note: the roughness length defined in PALM may be too high for some vegetation types.
 ---